goyote/hint/README.md

 Hint is a light version of the MSG module.
 Some of the big changes are:

 - Support for multiple drivers is dropped (as well as the cookie driver.)
-Messages will now be stored in the session by default (which is the common scenario, if you need cookie support use the MSG module.)
+Messages are now stored in the session by default (which is the common scenario, if you need cookie support use the MSG module.)
-- Hint no longer needs the singleton pattern; it has evolved into a fully static class (which was my original intention for MSG.)
+- Hint no longer needs the singleton pattern; it has evolved into a full static class (which was my original intention for MSG.)

 This allows leaner code: